-1 Sponsor: Thor Christianson and 1 2 Mim McConnell 3 Willia Meconitor 4 CITY AND BOROUGH OF SITKA 5 6 ORDINANCE NO. 2012-07S 7 8 AN ORDINANCE OF THE CITY AND BOROUGH OF SITKA 9 AMENDING THE SALES TAX EXEMPTION AT SITKA GENERAL CODE 10 SUBSECTION 4.09.100N ENTITLED "OVER ONE THOUSAND DOLLARS ON SALES 11 AND RENTS OF TANGIBLE PERSONAL PROPERTY AND ON SALES OF 12 SERVICES, AND OVER ONE THOUSAND DOLLARS IN RENT OR LEASE OF REAL 13 PROPERTY ON A MONTHLY BASIS."
-14 1 CLASSIFICATION This andinance is of a normanent nature and is intended to 15 1.
+1 2 Sponsor: Thor Christianson and Mim McConnell 2 4 CITY AND BOROUGH OF SITKA 5 6 ORDINANCE NO. 2012-078 7 8 9 AN ORDINANCE OF THE CITY AND BOROUGH OF SITKA AMENDING THE SALES TAX EXEMPTION AT SITKA GENERAL CODE 9 10 SUBSECTION 4.09.100N ENTITLED "OVER ONE THOUSAND DOLLARS ON SALES 11 AND RENTS OF TANGIBLE PERSONAL PROPERTY AND ON SALES OF 12 SERVICES, AND OVER ONE THOUSAND DOLLARS IN RENT OR LEASE OF REAL 13 PROPERTY ON A MONTHLY BASIS."
+14 15 1.
 CLASSIFICATION.
-This ordinance is of a permanent nature and is intended to become a part of the Sitka General Code ("SGC").
-16 17 become a part of the Stika General Code (SGC).
+This ordinance is of a permanent nature and is intended to 16 become a part of the Sitka General Code ("SGC").
 17 18 2.
 SEVERABILITY.
-If any provision of this ordinance or any application to any 19 person or circumstance is held invalid, the remainder of this ordinance and application to any 20 person or circumstance is held invalid, the remainder of this ordinance and apprecation to any 21 person of encumstance shan not be affected.
-22 3.
+If any provision of this ordinance or any application to any 19 person or circumstance is held invalid, the remainder of this ordinance and application to any 20 person or circumstance shall not be affected.
+21 22 3.
 PURPOSE.
 The purpose of this ordinance is to amend the sales tax exemption at 23 SGC 4.09.100N entitled "Over One Thousand Dollars on Sales and Rents of Tangible Personal 24 Property and on Sales of Services, and Over One Thousand Dollars in Rent or Lease of Real 25 Property on a Monthly Basis."
-This ordinance concerns the "sales tax cap" beyond which sales 26 are exempt from taxation.
-It increases the dollar threshold over which sales are exempt from 27 \$1,000 to \$1,500. which is still far less than the \$7,500 tax cap for City and Borough of Juneau.
+This ordinance concerns the "sales tax cap" beyond which sales are exempt from taxation.
+It increases the dollar threshold over which sales are exempt from 26 27 \$1,000 to \$1,500. which is still far less than the \$7,500 tax cap for City and Borough of Juneau.
 28 It also adds domestic partners to the definition of "members of immediate family" regarding 29 "bundled" services.
 30 31 4.
 ENACTMENT.
-NOW, THEREFORE, BE IT ENACTED by the Assembly of 32 the City and Borough of Sitka that SGC4.09.100N is amended as follows (new language 33 underlined; deleted language stricken): 34 35 Chapter 4.09 36 Sales Tax 37 38 39 4.09.100 Exemptions.
-40 The following sales are exempt from taxation: 41 42 The following sales are exempt from taxation.
+NOW, THEREFORE, BE IT ENACTED by the Assembly of 32 the City and Borough of Sitka that SGC4.09.100N is amended as follows (new language 33 34 underlined; deleted language stricken): 35 Chapter 4.09 36 Sales Tax 37 38 39 4.09.100 Exemptions.
+40 41 The following sales are exempt from taxation: 41 42 The following sales are exempt from taxation.
+43 44 45 N. Over One Thousand Five Hundred Dollars on Sales and Rents of Tangible Personal 46 Property and on Sales of Services, and Over One Thousand Five Hundred Dollars in Rent